how to handle Exceptions (Errors) in programs¶

 test_catching_success¶

-I want an_exception_handler to process its input and return failed when an Exception happens or success when it does not.
+I want an_exception_handler to process its input and return failed when an Exception happens or return success when an Exception is NOT raised.

 the terminal shows AttributeError